 After exerting yourself, you can make use of the islands’ natural hot springs to relax those muscles.
 On São Miguel, head for the Vale das Furnas and the Poca da Dona Beija.
 Soak up the relaxing bathing experience first hand by dipping into five small pools that vary from 28 to 39 degrees centigrade.

-Seeing Orangutans in Borneo
+Seeing Orangutans in their Natural Habitat in Borneo

 by Trina of Team Hazard Rides Again